MaiThyHo/A1-PersonalWebsite/README.txt

   Interactive form where the user can input preferences and generate a custom password.

 - **Responsive Design**
-  Works on desktop, tablet, and mobile screens using CSS Grid and Flexbox.
+  Works on desktop, tablet, and mobile screens using CSS Flexbox.

 ---